A Simple Launch-and-Go-Away Multiprocessing Architecture

 How to achieve this?
 It turns out we can just wrap the worker process in another process which should be responsible for the worker's lifecycle.
 We call it the manager process here.
 The design looks like this:

 The main program can focus on fetching data from database and dispatch it to workers.
 We can do all the ugly and dangerous stuff in the worker processes without worrying the main process getting contaminated.
-The lifecycle manager takes care of all the cleaning-ups.
+The lifecycle manager takes care of all the clean-ups.

 An optional third-party module